 Garlic Cheese Rolls

 This combination is a great dinner idea that is simple, light, and flavorful.
-Mix cheese and garlic powder or minced garlic, whichever you prefer, and mash them together until you get a creamy consistency
+Mix cheese and garlic powder or minced garlic, whichever you prefer, and mash them together until you get a creamy consistency.

-You can add cottage cheese or ricotta for extra softness if you want.
+I also like to add cottage cheese or ricotta for extra softness if you want.
 Smear a thick layer of the cheese and garlic mixture onto each Pillsbury crescent roll triangle and roll them any way you like.
 Pop them in the oven and bake at 150 °C, i.e., 300 °F, for 10 to 15 minutes.

 Cinnamon Crescent Rolls

 This list wouldn’t be complete without this classic recipe.
 Mix sugar and cinnamon in a bowl.
 Smear butter on the Cinnamon crescent roll triangles and sprinkle the sugar and cinnamon mix.